Registration

 The fall semester is an ideal time to be at the Duke Marine Lab in Beaufort.
 Duke students will register in DukeHub as they do for Duke courses in Durham.
 All undergraduate students live on campus in our dorms (cottages).
 If students have academic questions about Marine Lab courses, please contact Katie Wood (katie.wood@duke.edu).
 Residential Information will be provided after registration.

-The Fall 2023 semester will feature a Duke Immerse program, Oceans, Human, and Environmental Health, with a 10-day travel component to the Galapagos.
-The required courses associated with the Duke Immerse program are: Coastal and Marine Pollution, Oceans in Human and Environmental Health, Sensory Physiology of Marine Animals, and Research Independent Study.
+Information on the Fall 2025 Duke Immerse program will be coming soon!
+It will feature a travel component to the Galapagos as well as required courses.
 Students must register for each course to participate.
 These courses are also available to students enrolling in the fall semester outside of Duke Immerse.
-Students should apply to Duke Immerse by April 1, 2023.
+Students should apply to Duke Immerse by March 1, 2024.
+This Duke Immerse program is available to Duke and DKU students.

 Dates